DevPlant/angularjs-training/4-scope-hierarchy/README.md

 </div>
 ```

-We are using a hierarchical structure of HTML elements.

 The top div has no controller, which means it'll look for the 2 properties "name" and "message"
 in the rootScope.